 Domo pulls all your data into their 3rd party data storage and charges based on size.
 DashboardFox keeps your data tucked away securely in your own database, and provides real-time dashboards and reports.

-Domo is a subscription software (and expensive).
+Domo is a subscription software.
 DashboardFox is a one-time fee, no-subscription software (and affordable).

 Domo integrates with a lot of different data sources, both Cloud, on-premise.
 DashboardFox currently only supports databases and importing spreadsheets and CSV files.
 But stay tuned, we’re in the process of supporting direct API feeds (can you say game-changer).